Review: Gardens of the Moon

 Steve – “I like Terry Brooks, David Eddings, and Robert Jordan–”

 Ryan – “What is wrong with you?
 Take this Steven Erikson novel home and read it by Monday.”

 Steve – “But I–”

 Ryan – “Do it or I will fire you.”

 Steve – “Ok…” (queue sad music from Arrested Development)

 Please go pick up these novels.
 You may have seen the US cover art and been turned off.
 We don’t blame you (remember, Steve imports them from the UK just to avoid the US covers).
-However, it seems the US is re-releasing trade-sized novels (Nick’s favorite type of format) with the new UK covers:
+However, it seems the US is re-releasing trade-sized novels (Nick’s favorite type of format) with the new UK covers (Amazon).